MarcinKilarski/Website-Audit/seo.md

 Keywords are important words or phrases users type into the search bar to find websites that match what they are looking for.
 By strategically placing keywords in URLs, you assure the users and search engines that this page has high topical relevance and will most likely contain what the user is looking for.

-Including keywords in the URL also helps your page rank higher in search results, as Google’s former Head of Web Spam mentioned in [one of his posts](https://www.mattcutts.com/blog/scoble-visiting-the-plex/): ‘Having keywords from the post title in the URL also can help search engines judge the quality of a page.’
+Including keywords in the URL also helps your page rank higher in search results, as Google's former Head of Web Spam mentioned in [one of his posts](https://www.mattcutts.com/blog/scoble-visiting-the-plex/): ‘Having keywords from the post title in the URL also can help search engines judge the quality of a page.'

 ### 2.15.
 URL Length